 Yes, the PE exam is difficult.
 But it is not impossible to clear it in the first attempt.
 It requires a lot of practice, dedication, and hard work to get through this licensing test.
 You should have control of your nerves and deep analyzing skills to attempt all the questions correctly.

 2 - What does the PE exam consist of?

 The professional engineering exam consists of two sections, i.e., breadth and depth.
 Both contain 40 questions each.
 The topics covered in the exam include construction, geotechnical, water, structure, and transportation.

 3 - Do the PE exams differ from state to state?

-Therefore, they are the same throughout all the U.S states.
-However, you may require to pass an additional licensing exam to practice in some other country.
+Professional engineers test is conducted by the NCEES® examination authority.
+Therefore, they are the same throughout all the U.S. states.
+However, you may be required to pass an additional licensing exam to practice in another country.